 March Awards Guide

-Cortona On The Move - New Visions, the Leica Oskar Barnack Awards, Foam Talent Call, Visa pour l'Image Festival Open Call, and the Luma Rencontres Dummy Book Award are among the competitions open for entries this March.
+Cortona On The Move - New Visions, the Leica Oskar Barnack Awards, Foam Talent Call, Visa pour l'Image Festival Open Call, Luma Rencontres Dummy Book Award, and Organ Vida Open Call are among the competitions open for entries this March.
 Read our monthly awards guide to learn about their juries, prizes, and deadline dates.

 © Anna Filipova, from the series Research at the End of the World